William-Zhanng/SenseXAMP/README.md

 The configs we provide are named according to the following rules:
 `DATASET_ MODEL.py`

-The following is an explanation of the specific words that appear in our config:
+The following is an explanation of the specific words that appear in the name of our provided configs:

 **About datasets:**